 The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

-The woman who led the campaign for justice over Sarah Everard’s murder has criticised the Met Police Commissioner for his comments about the vetting of his officers.
+The woman who led the campaign for justice over Sarah Everard’s murder has criticised the Met Police Commissioner for his comments about the vetting of officers.

 ‘Once again, women’s safety is used to score political points’